ghost-mlae/LeMa98.github.io/_pages/about.md

   </tr>
 </table>

-More about Me
+More.
 ------
-Like other excellent peers in AI research field, I work very hard.
-I enjoy the feeling of simply focusing on what I'm doing in hand, and I value my time everyday.
-Aside from research, I enjoy various kinds of sports, including long-distance running, HITT, dancing, Yoga, and cycling.
-I've been a daily trainer since I was 18.
-I enjoy music (especially Hiphop,R&B) and designing arts (especially painting exhibition, fashion design, and architecture).
+- I'm open for any kinds of research collaborations.
+Please always feel free to contact me.
+- I work hard, value time.
+- I enjoy various kinds of sports.
+I have successfully completed two marathon races.
+- I embracing challenges in my life and work with strong belief.